Complete Guide to the Pros and Cons of 3D Printing

 3D printed objects are not known for their accuracy and dimensional stability.
 Parts may warp during printing.
 Even the most accurate 3D printers cannot match the accuracy achievable with top-tier CNC machines.
 CNC machines can repeatedly produce parts with an accuracy of 0.025 mm compared to 0.4 mm with DMLS 3D printing machines.

 When purchasing a 3D printer it is important to understand the intended application.
 For example, if the goal is to produce visual prototypes, then an FDM printer may be better suited.
-However, if the need is to produce aerospace-grade parts for high-stress applications then technologies like DMLS would be better.
+However, if the need is to produce aerospace-grade parts for high-stress applications, then technologies like DMLS would be better.
+To learn more, see our guide on the 10 Things to Consider When Buying a 3D Printer.

 3D printing technology will continue to mature.
 Many of the cons present today may be gone in the next decade.
 3D printing is on track to becoming a more mainstream manufacturing technology with a wide range of applications.
 One of the more exciting advances is the production of patient-specific organs for rejection-free transplants.
 Another is the production of parts with fluid channels, multiple materials, and various other auxiliary components printed into the part in one go.
 An example would be the leg of the next generation of the Boston Dynamics Atlas robot.